-Mental health includes emotional, psychological, and social well-being.
-It affects how individuals think, feel, and act.
+Mental health is emotional, psychological, and social wellbeing.
+It affects how individuals think, feel and act.

-- Almost 45% of Australians will experience a mental health condition in their lifetime
+- Almost 45 per cent of Australians will experience a mental health condition in their lifetime

-We know the importance of good mental health; how mental health can be improved through work and how a mentally healthy workplace is important.
-We also know firsthand the benefit good work can have on people with mental health conditions’ lives, and that unemployment is shown to influence poorer mental health outcomes.
+We know the importance of good mental health and a mentally healthy workplace, and how mental health can be improved through work.
+We also know the benefits good work can have on people with mental health conditions, and how unemployment can influence poorer mental health outcomes.

-Through our work, in October, and every day, we are helping people with mental health conditions to improve their lives with work, read more about atWork Australia’s Disability Employment Services here.
+Through our work, we’re helping people living with mental health conditions to improve their lives through employment.
+Read more about atWork Australia’s Disability Employment Services here.

 Research has shown:

-- Employment prevents psychiatric morbidity as employed people were shown to have lower psychiatric morbidity scores
+- Employment prevents psychiatric morbidity as employed people have lower psychiatric morbidity scores

 - Good quality employment is good for improving mental health